 Dumbbell exercises are a fantastic way to train your whole body without needing a gym full of equipment.
 The freedom of movement you get with dumbbells allows you to train on a 3D plane of motion.
-Discover exercises from the ATHLEAN-X program that focus on the upper body, arms, chest, and back, but that also work your lower body and cardiovascular system.
+Discover exercises that focus on the upper body, arms, chest, and back, but that also work your lower body and cardiovascular system.
 Plus, you don’t need a lot of room and can easily do these dumbbell workouts at home.

 1. Curl and Press

 The first exercise is the curl and press.
 This compound exercise gives you both bicep and shoulder movement, resulting in both push and pull action.
 Consequently, as you progress through the move, you’re getting both a full contraction and extension of the bicep and engagement in the shoulders.
 This exercise needs two dumbells, with a weight that you can both curl and press above your head.
 However, remember that to build mass, you need to go heavy.